Surgical Critical Care Fellowship

 The application process for any of these fellowships includes a written or online application, at least three letters of recommendation, and a personal interview.
 One letter of recommendation must be from your Program Director; the others should be from individuals with first-hand knowledge of your skills and performance.
-Personal interviews begin in May of the year proceeding the initial fellowship year.
-Applications are made and interviews are arranged through the Division of Trauma, Surgical Critical Care and Acute Care Surgery.
+Personal interviews begin in April of the year proceeding the initial fellowship year.
+Applications are made and interviews are arranged through the Section of General Surgery, Division of Trauma, Surgical Critical Care and Acute Care Surgery.

 Application for Surgical Critical Care Fellowship

 Click here [http://sccpds.org/] for more information on applying for Surgical Critical Care fellowships.
-We are no longer taking applications after April 15, 2017.
+Applications will not be accepted after April 30.